JLPT Levels: A Comprehensive Guidance For You

 • Listening session: a minimum of 19 out of a total score of 60

 The JLPT N3 exam will be much more difficult than the JLPT N4 exam.
-In the JLPT N3 exam, many sections may be considered easy and otherwise may be difficult.
-All exam questions, from vocabulary, kanji, grammar, reading, and listening sessions, will be more diverse and difficult than the basic level (N5 and N4).
-If you can pass JLPT N4 with a score that is too close to the graduation standard, it’s better if you prepare yourself better by taking the time to learn more Japanese.
+In the JLPT N3 exam, many sections can be considered easy and others difficult.
+All exam questions, from vocabulary, kanji, grammar, reading, and listening, will be more varied and difficult than the basic level (N5 and N4).
+If you can pass the JLPT N4 with a score that is too close to the graduation standard, it’s better to prepare yourself better by taking the time to learn more Japanese.

 JLPT N4

-JLPT N4 is a more difficult level than N5, or in other words, is the second-lowest level in the Japanese language test.
-When taking this level, test takers are expected to know about 1,500 Japanese vocabulary, 300 kanji letters, and have studied Japanese for at least 400 hours.
+JLPT N4 is a more difficult level than N5, or in other words, it is the second lowest level of the Japanese language test.
+At this level, test takers are expected to know approximately 1,500 Japanese vocabulary words, and 300 kanji letters, and have studied Japanese for at least 400 hours.

 • Vocabulary in 25 minutes